 We pick up all guests on day 1 from their Hotel / Motel between 0700am – 7:20am.

 We will return you to your Hotel / Motel @ approximately 5:30pm on day 6

 All food on the walk is provided including snacks but you are welcome to bring additional snacks if you wish.
 We can also cater for different dietary requirements

 National Park Passes and Overland Track Fees

-For Overland track Guests only, we can loan Back Packs, sleeping bags [including liners] and sleeping mats at no extra charge
+For Overland track Guests only, you can hire Back Packs, sleeping bags [including liners] sleeping mats and raincoats.

 Tent accommodation, cooking and emergency equipment